 Effects of Cussing

-This addresses using words with literal meanings of feces, sex, and/or religious concepts to communicate other things.
+While generally applicable to some other types of communication, this particularly addresses using words with literal meanings of feces, sex, and/or religious concepts to communicate other things.

 Background considerations

-Why you might “feel better” after cussing – and things you might consider in relation to those Reducing the harmful effects of cussing
+Why you might “feel better” after cussing – and things you might consider in relation to those